zixunh/RL-Recon3D/README.md

 ### Contributing
-New tasks using our task building tool, in addition to bug fixes, are very welcome!
+Downstream tasks using our task building tool, such as building a 3D reconstruction dataset or a digital-twin tracking dataset, in addition to bug fixes, are very welcome!
 When building your task, please ensure that you run the task validator in the task building tool.

 A full contribution guide is coming soon!

 ### Acknowledgements
 Our Work is built upon [RLBench](https://github.com/stepjam/RLBench).
 Models were supplied from turbosquid.com, cgtrader.com, free3d.com, thingiverse.com, and cadnav.com.
-The digital twin tracking dataset was offered by [OnePose](https://github.com/zju3dv/OnePose) and [DTTD2](https://github.com/augcog/DTTD2).
+The digital twin tracking dataset that I used for imitation learning were offered by [OnePose](https://github.com/zju3dv/OnePose) and [DTTD2](https://github.com/augcog/DTTD2).

 ### Relevant Citation
 ```